 Select a Program or Fund

-Because music touches our community in so many ways, you can choose what’s right for you based on your interests and connections.
+Music touches our community in many ways and you can choose what’s right for you based on your interests and connections.
 If giving to a specific gift or fund is not important, your gift to the general fund will be directed to the area of most pressing need!

 This fund was designed to help students whose families have been affected by COVID-19, either by illness or economics.
 The Fund supports WYSO tuition, private lessons, and chamber music scholarships; funds recommended instrument accessories to guard against COVID-19 transmission (such as bell and instrument covers and helps with necessary instrument repairs, rental, or procurement for students affected by the pandemic.